 Transfer of Credit

 Academic courses from other accredited institutions are normally transferable if the grades are C– or better, and if the institution from which the grades were received is USD-approved.
 However, students should note that USD has full discretion concerning which credits are applicable to its curricula and are therefore transferable.
-For example, credits earned in a online course are not transferrable to USD.
 In addition to transcripts, students may need to provide documentation of courses taken.
 All courses transferred to USD are transferred for unit credit only and are not calculated into the GPA.

 A course will not be accepted if it duplicates work (that is, repeats essentially the same content) taken at USD, except in cases where a grade of D or F was received in the USD course.